Christ the Lord, Broadfield

 Broadfield Barton, Crawley, West Sussex, RH11 9BA

 Real Christianity is about involvement in real lives.
 CtL is always pleased to be involved in key times in life like weddings, funerals and baptisms.
 One reason we are involved is because we're the Church of England – people approach CtL because that is what, maybe, is assumed is done.
 Another reason is because at key points in life many step back and take stock.
 When we start to ask 'why did that happen?' or 'what does all this mean?' we get to questions that are the biggest we'll ever ask.

 CtL can help work through the questions and offer some God shaped support and guidance.
 We do not claim to have the answer to every question under the sun.
 Nor do we claim there are simple answers to every painful event in life.
 However, we passionately believe that exploring the central Christian claim that can be summarised as Jesus: Baby.Man.God - who He was and is, brings a different take on the questions and some amazing answers.

 You are probably looking at this because you have recently been bereaved.
 Bereavement is never easy so we hope the following information is useful.

 We try and meet with you for a short time to talk about the funeral.
 We believe that God creates every person individually; therefore every funeral will be unique.
 This means talking with you about your loved one, their stories, character and some of their interests.
 We recognise this can be incredibly painful.
 When we meet we share with you what happens in the funeral service.
 There are three types of funeral: graveside, crematorium and church.
-Each one is conducted slightly differently.
-We explain some of the decisions you will need to make such as:
+Each one is conducted slightly differently and the vicar can help guide you through this process.

 www.deceasedpreferenceservice.co.uk for help to stop post in the deceased's name